aidnurs/-100DaysOfCode/log.md

 ### Day 23: August 29, 2017

+**Today's Progress**: completed learnyounode

+**Thoughts:** feeling good, it was hard, but i did it.
+Next step- Express.js

+### Day 23: August 29, 2017

 **Today's Progress**: same as yesterday - learnyounode

-**Thoughts:** exercises are harder and harder, this course is cool, beacause everything is in 12 exercises.
+**Thoughts:** exercises are harder and harder, this course is cool, because there is nodejs is in 12 exercises.

 ### Day 22: August 28, 2017